-The Government of
+design n and arrangement ir has approved on

 Name of ship

 Port o f registry

 Ship t ype

-IMO l Number
+IMO I Number

-1. Scope of the analysis or design, including the critical design assumptions and critical design features:
+1. Scope of the analysi features: s or design, including the critical design assumptions and critical design

 2. Description of the alternative design and arrangements:

 3. Conditions of approval, if any:

-4. Listing of affected SOLAS chapter II-2 regulations:
+4. Listing of affected SOLAS chapter III regulations:

-5. Summary of the result of the engineering analysis and basis for approval, including performance criteria and design fire scenarios:
+5. Summary of the result of the engineering analysis and basis for approval, including performance criteria and design casualty scenarios:

-6 Test inspection and maintenance requirements:
+6. Test, inspection and maintenance requirements: